-Teachers may apply for registration to teach in the NT in two ways: under the provisions of the Teacher Registration (Northern Territory) Act and under the Mutual Recognition Principle.
+Teachers may apply for registration to teach in the NT in two ways: under the provisions of the Teacher Registration (Northern Territory) Act or under the Mutual Recognition Principle.

 The Mutual Recognition (MR) Principle is that a person who is registered for an occupation in the first State is entitled to registration in the second State for the equivalent occupation.

-Under the terms of the Mutual Recognition Act 1992 (Cth) and the Trans Tasman Mutual ecognition Act 1997 (Cth), the Board is required to register a person who is currently registered to practice as a teacher in any other participating Australian State/Territory or in New Zealand.
-All jurisdictions, except for the Australian Capital Territory, have teaching regulatory authorities.
-The mutual recognition arrangements apply to all jurisdictions except New South Wales and the ACT.
+Under the terms of the Mutual Recognition Act 1992 (Cth) and the Trans Tasman Mutual recognition Act 1997 (Cth), the Board is required to register a person who is currently registered to practice as a teacher in any other participating Australian State/Territory or in New Zealand.
+All jurisdictions, except for New South Wales, have teaching regulatory authorities.
+The mutual recognition arrangements apply to all jurisdictions except New South Wales.

 The objective of the Teacher Registration (NT) Act, is to ensure that only persons who are fit and proper and who are appropriately qualified, are employed as teachers in the NT.
 The Teacher Registration Board was established to register persons as teachers and to facilitate the continuing competence of teachers in the NT.

 With regard to the issue of 'competence to teach', the Board may take into account evidence of an applicant's recent practice or continued experience in teaching in addition to anything else the Board sees fit.

 Teachers who have a three year teacher education qualification are not entitled to apply for registration in the Northern Territory under the provisions of the Teacher Registration (Northern Territory) Act.

 The Board may take into account any other matters that it considers relevant.